Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 `expect()` is, I would say, the second-worst way you could handle something going wrong in your program.
-This is not "idiomatic" and you absolutely should not use this in anything except the most throw away software as it will immediately cause the program to stop and throw a lot of information at the user.
+This is not "idiomatic" and you absolutely should not use this in anything except the most throw away software as it will immediately cause the program to stop and spew a lot of information at the user.
 In the future we'll talk about things going wrong and how to better handle them, however, as this program is just for you, I think you'll cope for now. 😊

 That doesn't explain what these lines are doing, or why there are two of them though.
 The reason for this is that there